 Bird-cherry Prunus padus became uncommon as a self-seeded, wild plant in the croplands, but has recently been planted widely on waysides and roundabouts.
 It is not grown as a trees in the Garden, but in among the other cherries in the hedges, distinguished by bigger leaves and flowers held on short sub-branches.

 Birch, species of Betula, here as a couple of small trees, has a characteristic whitish, peeling bark and small, almost diamond-shaped leaves that filter rather than block the light.
 Leaves that develop in the shade are deeper green and larger than those exposed to the sun and wind.
 More at home in the higher croplands than with the oaks and ashes of the lowlands, yet birch can form a splendid woodland allowing many other plants to grow beneath its shade.

 Holly Ilex aquilifolium is the only plant of the hedges to keep its leaves over the winter.
 And by keeping its leaves, so spiny and impenetrable, it offers space for small animals that seek a refuge.
-Holly is one of few plants – another is the stinging nettle – that have the sexes on different individuals, yet while they are cut, the branches rarely flower; so a few individuals were left uncut to grow into small trees, to see if some would be female and produce berries.
+Holly is one of few plants – another is the stinging nettle – that have the sexes on different individuals, yet while they are cut short, the branches rarely flower; so a few individuals were left uncut to grow into small trees, to see if some would be female and produce berries.